ariannab/toyproject/README.md

 ## Prerequisites

-Clone this repository:
+Clone this repository and move to its folder:
 ```
 git clone https://github.com/ariannab/toyproject
+cd toyproject
 ```

 Download Randoop, and clone and build Toradocu.
-They will be put in a new folder `toyproject/libs`:
+They will be put in a new folder `libs`:
 ```
+mkdir libs
 wget https://github.com/randoop/randoop/releases/download/v4.0.3/randoop-all-4.0.3.jar
-mkdir toyproject/libs && mv randoop-all-4.0.3.jar toyproject/libs
+mv randoop-all-4.0.3.jar libs
 git clone https://github.com/albertogoffi/toradocu.git
 cd toradocu
 ./gradlew shadowJar
+cd ..
-mv build/libs/toradocu-1.0-all.jar ../toyproject/libs
+mv toradocu/build/libs/toradocu-1.0-all.jar libs
 ```
-Return to repository folder:
-`cd ../toyproject`

 ## Using Toradocu to find the fault

-Be sure you are in the `toyproject` folder to execute the following stesps.
+Be sure you are still in the `toyproject` folder to execute the following stesps.

 1. Compile the source code: